 Support long-lived activities

-In Wear OS, you can expose your Ongoing Notifications to new surfaces with the Ongoing Activity API using a minimal amount of code.
+In Wear OS, you can expose your Ongoing Notifications to new surfaces with the Ongoing Activity API by using a minimal amount of code.

 Review the Ongoing Activity code lab on GitHub to see a simplified app with this architecture.